 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

-The Minimum Wake-up Duration field indicates the minimum on duration of the WUR duty cycle operation (see 31.4 (WUR duty cycle operation)).
-The encoding of the Minimum Wake-up Duration field is TBD.
+The Minimum Wake-up Duration field indicates the minimum on duration of the WUR duty cycle operation (see 31.4 (WUR duty cycle operation)) in units of 256 µs.

 The Duty Cycle Period Units field indicates the basic unit of the period of the WUR duty cycle operation (see 31.4 (WUR duty cycle operation)).
-The encoding of the Duty Cycle Period Units field is TBD.
+The granularity of the Duty Cycle Period Units field is 4 µs.

 The WUR Operating Class field indicates the operating class in use for transmission of WUR frame from the WUR AP to the WUR non-AP STA.
 The encoding is the same as the definition of Operating Class field in 9.4.1.22 (Operating Class and Channel field)